-In-Class Presentations– The Village offers in-class school visits free of charge to all Cape May County Schools.
-An HCSV staff member visits your classroom with one of the following presentations:
+Presentations– The Village offers in-class school visits or Zoom Webinars.
+An HCSV staff member presents your class with one of the following presentations:

 - The First Frontier: Whaler Yeomen in Colonial New Jersey- The story of the first permanent European settlers as well as a discussion of how the Eastern Seaboard was the original American frontier.

 - The Story of Old Glory- The origins and early history of the flag of the United States, using a collection of reproduction historic flags from the 17th century through the Civil War.

 - Travel and Transportation – A discussion of the evolution of travel to Cape May from horse and carriage to steamboats and railroads that helped make Cape May America’s first seashore resort.

 - Fiber Arts in the Home – Learn about the role of fiber arts in the home.
 From spinning, weaving and quilting, observe how housewives and their daughters constructed the quilt, shawls, socks, and other products to keep their families warm.